-- any works associated with construction of the foundations for the main crossing and approach viaducts within the Firth of Forth; - any works required to construct the towers and piers within the Firth of Forth to a reasonable level above the Highest Astronomical Tide to enable construction of the remainder of the towers under normal working hours; - any works reliant on the operation of major marine plant; and - any other works required within the Firth of Forth, including construction of any platforms required to facilitate construction of the towers or piers above the surface water level of the Firth of Forth. - 3.4.3 The contractor will be permitted to undertake other works (works other than marine works) at night and on Sundays with the approval of the Employer's Representative and provided that the work is undertaken in accordance with the requirements of Section 5 of this CoCP relating to noise thresholds for these periods. - 3.4.4 A half-hour start-up period will be included within the normal working hours to allow the contractor's staff to arrive at the site and prepare for the construction works. - 3.4.5 Similarly, a half-hour close-down period will be included within the normal working hours to enable the contractor's staff to exit the site.
-This will include departing from the wider construction site to return to the main site offices. - 3.4.6 Should the contractor require to undertake construction works, except works which fall under the definition of 'exceptional works' in paragraph 3.4.8 below, outwith the normal working hours and associated noise thresholds, the consent procedure described in Section 5 of this CoCP will be followed. - 3.4.7 Where construction works are permitted to be undertaken outwith the normal working hours and associated noise thresholds, the contractor will provide information regarding these works to the relevant local authorities and adjacent residents through the communications strategy described in Section 2 of this CoCP.
-The notification will include an explanation of the construction works to be undertaken, working hours, measures to be implemented to control construction noise and disturbance and details of the enquiries and complaints procedure. - 3.4.8 Certain 'exceptional works' may require to be undertaken outwith normal working hours.
-Exceptional works are works which it would not be reasonably practicable to undertake during normal working hours and may include: - construction works which are required in response to an emergency; - construction works which are required as directed by the Police or other emergency services; - construction works being undertaken as normal works which could give rise to any damage, be unsafe or be detrimental to the integrity of the works if they were not completed; and - servicing of plant essential to maintain safe operation of the site. - 3.4.9 The contractor will notify the Employer's Representative and the relevant local authority, together with the relevant navigation or harbour authority, Network Rail or Statutory Undertakers, as appropriate, of any exceptional works that are necessary as soon as possible.
+- any works required to construct the towers and piers within the Firth of Forth to a reasonable level above the Highest Astronomical Tide to enable construction of the remainder of the towers under normal working hours; - any works reliant on the operation of major marine plant; and - any other works required within the Firth of Forth, including construction of any platforms required to facilitate construction of the towers or piers above the surface water level of the Firth of Forth. - 3.4.7 The contractor will be permitted to undertake other works (works other than marine works) at night and on Sundays but only with the approval of the Employer's Representative and provided that the work is undertaken in accordance with the requirements of Section 5 of this CoCP. - 3.4.8 Should the contractor require to undertake construction works, except works which fall under the definition of "exceptional works' in paragraph 3.4.10 below, outwith the normal working hours and associated noise thresholds, the consent procedure described in Section 5 of this CoCP will be followed. - 3.4.9 Where construction works are permitted to be undertaken outwith the normal working hours and associated noise thresholds, the contractor will provide information regarding these works to the relevant local authorities and adjacent residents through the communications strategy described in Section 2 of this CoCP.
+The notification will include an explanation of the construction works to be undertaken, working hours, measures to be implemented to control construction noise and disturbance and details of the enquiries and complaints procedure. - 3.4.10 Certain "exceptional works' may require to be undertaken outwith normal working hours.
+Exceptional works are works which it would not be reasonably practicable to undertake during normal working hours and may include: - construction works which are required in response to an emergency; - construction works which are required as directed by the Police or other emergency services; - construction works being undertaken as normal works which could give rise to any damage, be unsafe or be detrimental to the integrity of the works if they were not completed; and - maintenance of plant where this is essential to maintain safe operation of the site.
+This does not include routine servicing or maintenance. - 3.4.11 The contractor will notify the Employer's Representative and the relevant local authority, together with the relevant navigation or harbour authority, Network Rail or Statutory Undertakers, as appropriate, of any exceptional works that are necessary as soon as possible after the contractor becomes aware that exceptional works are necessary.
+The notification will include, as a minimum, an explanation of what the exceptional works were in response to and what actions are being taken.